reserve-protocol/protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (core).md

 **[tbrent (Reserve) disputed and commented](https://github.com/code-423n4/2023-06-reserve-findings/issues/16#issuecomment-1588019948):**
- > This is similar to an (unmitigated) issue from an earlier contest: https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/22
+ > This is similar to an (unmitigated) issue from an earlier audit: https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/22
 >
 > However in this case it has to do with `RevenueTraderP1.manageToken()`, as opposed to `BackingManagerP1.manageTokens()`.
 >